psam21/ncoin/docs/ref/meet-implementation-plan.md

 **Implementation Details:**
 1. Query relays for Kind 31925 events authored by user
+2. **Deduplicate by dTag**: Group by `['d', ...]` tag, sort by `created_at` DESC, take latest
-2. Parse each RSVP to extract meetup reference (from `#a` tag)
+3. Parse each RSVP to extract meetup reference (from `#a` tag using canonical format)
-3. Fetch corresponding meetup details (Kind 31923) for each RSVP
+4. Fetch corresponding meetup details (Kind 31923) for each RSVP
-4. Combine RSVP data with meetup data
+5. Combine RSVP data with meetup data
-5. Filter into accepted/tentative/declined groups
+6. Filter into accepted/tentative/declined groups
-6. Sort by meetup start time
+7. Sort by meetup start time
-7. Identify upcoming events (accepted RSVPs where startTime > now)
+8. Identify upcoming events (accepted RSVPs where startTime > now)
+9. Provide `cancelRSVP()` method that publishes Kind 5 deletion across all relays

 ---